AjaybirRandhawa/WikiRace/README.md

 # WikiRace
-Finding a possible path between two different Wikipedia articles.
+Finding a possible path between two different Wikipedia articles with Python.

-## Wikipedia Racing with Python
 This Python script enables you to play Wikipedia Racing, a game where the objective is to find the shortest path between two Wikipedia articles.
 The script uses a breadth-first search algorithm to navigate through Wikipedia hyperlinks.

 How to Use